 DEFENSE ASKS FOR IT

-If you’re claim becomes a lawsuit the first thing that the insurance attorney will do is send written discovery relating to your claim and including discovery regarding your social media accounts.
-This is been a new trend in litigation and defense attorneys believe it will help them with their cross examination of the witnesses.
+If your claim becomes a lawsuit the first thing that the insurance attorney will do is send written discovery relating to your claim and including discovery regarding your social media accounts.
+This is been a new trend in litigation and defense attorneys believe it will help them with their cross-examination of the witnesses.

 POSTS TAKEN OUT OF CONTEXT